sheerenbiol/sheerenbiol.github.io/README.md

 <img height="200" width="400" src="/imgs/Ambo_01.jpg"> <br />
 *Photo: Senne Heeren*
 <br />
-## Summary
+## Short Summary
+I'm a **molecular ecologist** currently working on **tropical infectious diseases**.
+My main work focuses on studying the ecology and evolution of an intruiging **microbial alliance**, that between a human parasite, *Leishmania*, and a virus, *Leishmaniavirus*.
+I want to better understand how these two organisms have co-evolved and spread together in space and time.
+All this I try to accomplish by analyzing genomic data of both the parasite and the virus and combine this with epidemiological and environmental data. <br />
-I studied biology at KU Leuven where I developed an interest for ecological and evolutionary dynamics of organisms and the societal importance of fundamental research on species conservation, disease control,… Throughout my education and early career I have gained expertise in the analysis and interpretation of species’ population structure and dynamics using biological data, either morphological or genetic data.
-My current research focus lies on the latter, generating and analyzing whole-genome and whole-transcriptome data of vector-borne protozoans and viruses aiming to unfold their evolutionary histories and more contemporary population dynamics in order to understand the spread and emergence of such pathogens. <br />
+I studied biology at KU Leuven where I developed an interest for ecological and evolutionary dynamics of organisms and the societal importance of fundamental research on species conservation, disease control,… Throughout my education and early career I have gained expertise in the analysis and interpretation of species’ population structure and dynamics using biological data, either morphological or genetic. <br />
-I have well established skills in bio-informatic analyses (e.g., genome mapping, de novo assembly, variant calling, somy estimation) as well as statistical data analyses for population/ landscape genomic, phylogenomic and -geographic analyses (e.g., SNP-based inference of genomic diversity and population structure, genome-environment association, ecological niche modelling). <br />
+I have well established skills in **bio-informatic** analyses (e.g., genome mapping, de novo assembly, variant calling, somy estimation) as well as **statistical data analyses** for population/landscape genomic, phylogenomic and -geographic analyses (e.g., SNP-based inference of genomic diversity and population structure, genome-environment association, ecological niche modelling). <br />

 ## Research interests
 Population & landscape genomics | Molecular evolution <br />